-FAMILY A family is either a single person or a two or more people and includes:
+FAMILY A family is either a single person, or two or more people and includes:

 - A household with or without children.
-A child who is temporarily away from home due to placement in foster care should be considered a member of the family. - An elderly family, which is defined as a family whose head, co-head, spouse, or sole member is at least 62 years of age; or two or more persons, each of whom are at least 62, living together; or one or more persons who are at least 62 living with one or more live-in aides. - A disabled family, which means a family whose head, co-head, spouse, or sole member is a person with a disability; or two or more persons with a disability; or one or more persons with a disability with one or more live-in aides. - A displaced family, which is a family in which each member or the sole member is a person displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized by federal disaster relief laws.
+A child who is temporarily away from home due to placement in foster care should be considered a member of the family. - An elderly family, which is defined as a family whose head, co-head, spouse, or sole member is at least 62 years of age; or two or more persons, each of whom are at least 62, living together; or one or more persons who are at least 62 living with one or more live-in aides. - A disabled family, which means a family whose head, co-head, spouse, or sole member is a person with a disability; or two or more persons with a disability; or one or more persons with a disability with one or more live-in aides. - A displaced family, which is a family in which each member or the sole member is a person displaced by governmental action, or whose dwelling has been extensively damaged or destroyed as a result of a disaster declared or otherwise formally recognized by federal disaster relief laws. - A remaining member of a tenant family is a family member of an assisted tenant family who remains in the unit when other members of the family have left the unit. - A single person who is not an elderly or displaced person, or a person with a disability, or the remaining member of a tenant family.